sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Executing the Application
 -------------------------

-When you run the Analytical App, it utilizes the Jupyter Notebook connection to submit the job to Kubernetes cluster and streams back the response back from the Jupyter Notebook to the Sparkflows Analytical App UI.
+When you run the Analytical App, it utilizes the Jupyter Notebook connection to submit the job to Kubernetes cluster and streams back the response back from the Jupyter Notebook to the Fire Insights Analytical App UI.

 * The **Introduction Stage** is displayed below.
 Click on the Get Started button to proceed to the next stage.